 The 4 Behaviours of A Transformational Leader

 A Transformational Leader is one who “goes beyond exchange relationships and motivates others to achieve more than they thought was possible” (Arnold et al., 2007).
 This leadership approach was first introduced by James McGregor Burns in 1978 and has since gained a vast body of research.
-There are 4 behaviours which comprise a Transformational Leader.
+There are 4 behaviours that comprise a Transformational Leader.
 These are:

-- Idealised Influence – “we do what we say”- Embodying the values of organisational and taking value-aligned actions builds trust and unity with all stakeholders in the organisation.
+- Idealised Influence – “we do what we say”- Embodying the values of the organisational and taking value-aligned actions builds trust and unity with all stakeholders in the organisation.

-- Inspirational Motivation – This is a two-step process.
+- Inspirational motivation – This is a two-step process.
 Firstly having a clear consolidated vision of where the company is going and effectively communicating the individual’s role in achieving this vision and secondly having defined high expectations of self and staff.

 - Intellectual stimulation – For staff to be engaged there needs to be autonomy.
 When we are managed, we are expected to perform for the sake of “getting it done”, when there is autonomy staff are able to drive their own performance and are more likely to challenge the status quo.